Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/death-counter-per-game.md

 Use `%game%` and `%deathCounter%` in your messages, ***except for the Error Messages***.

 ### pwnC_ShowDeath Action
-Sub-Actions / Messages you are able to configure are located in the folder:
+Sub-Actions / Messages you are able to configure, are located in the folder:
 * ShowDeath Command Messages
 * OBS Text No DeathCounter
 * OBS Death Counter Text
 The comments will mention which arguments you are able to use for each sub-action. (`%deathCounter%` or `%game%`)

 ### pwnC_ShowAllDeaths Action
-Sub-Actions / Messages you are able to configure are located in the folder:
+Sub-Actions / Messages you are able to configure, are located in the folder:
 * Twitch Message
 You can only use the argument `%total_Deaths%`, which will display the sum of deaths in all games.

 ### pwnC_Category_Add_Rem Action
-Sub-Actions / Messages you are able to configure are located in the folder:
+Sub-Actions / Messages you are able to configure, are located in the folder:
 * Command Inputs for adding or removing category + Message
 * Add Category Messages
 * Remove Category Messages
 * OBS Text No DeathCounter
 * OBS Death Counter Text
 Use `%game%` only for `Add Category Messages` and `Remove Category Messages`. `%deathCounter%` argument should only be used in `OBS Death Counter Text` folder.
 In the first folder called `Command Inputs ...` you are able to set alias of add or rem, which will check if the command `!deathcategory` is gonna add or remove a game from the death counters.
-You can also change the error message that will be send if you are not using the right input for the `!deathcategory` command.
+You can also change the error message that will be sent if you are not using the right input for the `!deathcategory` command.

 ### pwnC_UpdateStream
-Sub-Actions / Messages you are able to configure are located in the folder:
+Sub-Actions / Messages you are able to configure, are located in the folder:
 * OBS Text No DeathCounter
 * OBS Death Counter Text
 It is possible to use `%game%` in both messages. `%deathCounter%` can only be used for the `OBS Death Counter Text` folder.